-High risk asset volume is anticipated to remain stable or slightly decrease in the future because of minor strengthening of the general agriculture economy and the stabilization of the commodity markets, with an emphasis on the cattle industry.
-Although not anticipated, if an increase in high risk asset volume does occur it is likely that the increase would remain within manageable levels.
+High risk asset volume is anticipated to increase in the future because of ongoing stress in the agricultural economy with emphasis on the cattle industry.
+The increase is anticipated to remain within manageable levels per our projections.

 Credit Quality

 We review the credit quality of the loan portfolio on an on-going basis as part of our risk management practices.
 Each loan is classified according to the Uniform Classification System (UCS), which is used by all System institutions.
 Following are the classification definitions.